Motor City (I Get Lost)

 "Motor City (I Get Lost)" is the first single from Australian supergroup Company of Strangers.
 The single was released in July 1992 and peaked at number 26 in Australia in September 1992.
 It features the vocals of Daryl Braithwaite and James Reyne.

 At the ARIA Music Awards of 1993, the song was nominated for 'breakthrough artist single' award, but lost out to "Ordinary Angels" by Frente!.

 Video

 A video was also created.
-James Reyens plays a guitar with various industries in the backgrounds and Daryl Braithwaite drives a car.
+James Reyne plays a guitar with various industries in the backgrounds and Daryl Braithwaite drives a car.